Fascia, Soffit and Guttering Replacement Cost in 2023 | Checkatrade

 What are soffits?

-The soffit board is tucked away under the fascia board.
-It is usually the board, most obviously in view from street level.
-Soffits can be ventilated to allow airflow to the roof area and prevent condensation from forming.
-Ventilation can also be created over the top of the fascia board.
-Soffit board replacement is a fairly straightforward process but requires expertise.
+Soffits can be ventilated to allow airflow to the roof area and prevent condensation from forming (although ventilation can also be created over the top of the fascia board).

 What is the fascia on a house?

 A fascia is a board mounted at the point where the roof meets the outer walls of the house.
 It is used to give a finished appearance to the roof where it meets the wall.
+Together with the soffit board, it also acts as a seal between the inside of your home and the elements outside.

 What do asbestos soffits look like?

-Old fascia and soffit boards may contain asbestos, if you suspect this may be the case, do not go near the boards until you have them checked by a professional for safety.
-Once they are painted, asbestos soffits will probably appear like any other ply boards.
+If you suspect that your fascias and soffits could contain asbestos, don’t go near the boards until you have had them checked by a professional for safety.
 For more information, read our cost guide on asbestos removal.

 How to clean fascia and soffit?

 Fascia and soffits can be cleaned with common household goods such as laundry detergent or dishwashing liquid.
-Fill a bucket with warm water, set up a ladder and simply use a large sponge to wipe away the dirt on the surfaces.
+Fill a bucket with warm water, set up a ladder and use a large sponge to wipe away the dirt on the surfaces.
 Rinse the soapy water off with a hose when the scrubbing has been completed.

 Can I replace my fascias and soffits myself?